-I am buying a new build house in Runcorn with a loan from Norwich and Peterborough Building Society.
-The developers refused to reduce the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The estate agent suggested that I not to tell my lawyer about this deal as it will affect my loan with the lender.
-Is this normal?.
+I'm purchasing my first flat in Runcorn with a mortgage from Barclays Direct.
+The developers refused to reduce the price so I negotiated £7000 of extras instead.
+The estate agent suggested that I not disclose to my lawyer about this side-deal as it would affect my loan with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.